-Cialis, Levitra, Viagra and Stendra belong to the medicinal class of PDE5 inhibitors.
+Cialis, Levitra, Viagra and Stendra belong to the medicinal class of erectile dysfunction inhibitors.
 Their action mechanisms and pharmacological properties are very similar.
-Therefore, all these drugs for the treatment of erectile dysfunction (ED) have the same contraindications.
+Therefore, all these drugs for the treatment of erectile dysfunction have the same contraindications.

 Cialis, Viagra, Levitra and Stendra can cause hypotension, or enhance the effect of antihypertensive drugs.

-Therefore, these drugs for the ED therapy are contraindicated for a simultaneous use with drugs that are used for the treatment of:
+Therefore, these drugs for the erectile dysfunction therapy are contraindicated for a simultaneous use with drugs that are used for the treatment of:

 Pain in the chest, in particular with nitrates (Gonitro, Isordil or Monoket)